DavidMarom/Data-Process/README.md

-# aaa
+# Anti-Semitism Analysis

-# Run Instructions
+## Run Instructions
-Note: you need to run the program from AAA/main.py
+Note: run main.py

 # Tests
 pyproject.toml file is a pytest configuration file that defines how pytest should behave when running tests in your project.